Loreinator/Shuffle-Move/README.txt

 This program is licensed under GNU General Public License Version 3.
 Please read and agree to the terms of the included license before use.

 ~~ Changelog ~~
-v0.3.38 - 2015-11-16
+v0.3.39 - 2015-11-28
+	- Updates for Pokemon Shuffle v1.2.25
+	- Move Chooser's Do Move button has become more adaptable.
+	- When filtering roster or team species by mega, all shown icons are mega evolved. v0.3.38 - 2015-11-16
 	- Updates for Pokemon Shuffle v1.2.24
 v0.3.37 - 2015-11-09